When Ski Lifts Go Wrong

-When Ski Lifts Go Wrong is a construction and management simulation video game created by British indie developer Hugecalf Studios and published by Curve Digital.
-When Ski Lifts Go Wrong was released in early access on 4 October 2017 and fully released on 23 January 2019.
+When Ski Lifts Go Wrong is a 2019 construction and management simulation video game developed by British indie developer Hugecalf Studios and published by Curve Digital.
+When Ski Lifts Go Wrong was released in early access on 4 October 2017 and fully released on 23 January 2019 on Windows, macOS and Nintendo Switch.

 Gameplay

 When Ski Lifts Go Wrong is a low-poly physics-based construction simulation game in which the player must construct chairlifts, gondolas, jumps and bridges to get non-playable character skiers through a snowy mountain setting.

 The goal is to achieve success in attempts to build strong structures within a budget.
 Each stage begins with a landscape over a paper background, where the materials can be placed and a cable is attached to these structures.
 The game visualises the amount of stress on each attached structure using colours so that the player knows which aspects of their construction they should improve on.

 Each level is completed when the player creates a working structure to carry a set number of controllable non-player character riders to the other side of the map.
 In over 100 levels, riders have to be carried across safely and the map has to remain intact.
 There are other factors in each level, such as a star rating which counts the number of stars the riders collect during the level, and a price limit which the player should stay under.
 A level editor is available, where players can create their own maps to play on.